The Township of Toms River, New Jersey

 Police Department Information

 The police department headquarters are located at 255 Oak Avenue.
 The main number for the township police department is (732) 349-0150.
 If you are involved in a motorcycle or auto accident in this township, you should first call 911 if you think that someone is injured.
 If you are calling the police to report a minor accident that does not involve injuries, you should use the police department's main number.
-Be mindful of what you state to the police without an attorney present so that you do not jeopardize your right to recover damages after being injured in a motorcycle accident.
+Be mindful of what you state to the police without a motorcycle lawyer present so that you do not jeopardize your right to recover damages after being injured in a motorcycle accident.

 Elected Officials in the Township